Willy Wonka & the Chocolate Factory: Critical response

 Roger Ebert gave the film four out of four stars, calling it:

 Probably the best film of its sort since The Wizard of Oz.
-It is everything that family movies usually claim to be, but aren't: Delightful, funny, scary, exciting, and, most of all, a genuine work of imagination.
+It is everything that family movies usually claim to be, but aren't: Delightful, funny, scary, exciting, and most of all, a genuine work of imagination.
 Willy Wonka is such a surely and wonderfully spun fantasy that it works on all kinds of minds, and it is fascinating because, like all classic fantasy, it is fascinated with itself.

 Charles Champlin of the Los Angeles Times praised the film as "lively and enjoyable" and called Wilder's performance "a real star turn", but thought the songs were "instantly forgettable" and that the factory looked "a lot more literal and industrial and less empathic than it might have".
 Variety called the film "an okay family musical fantasy" that had "good" performances but lacked any tunes that were "especially rousing or memorable".
 Howard Thompson of The New York Times panned it as "tedious and stagy with little sparkle and precious little humor".
 Gene Siskel gave the film two stars out of four, writing, "Anticipation of what Wonka's factory is like is so well developed that its eventual appearance is a terrible letdown.
 Sure enough there is a chocolate river, but it looks too much like the Chicago River to be appealing.
 The quality of the color photography is flat.
 The other items in Wonka's factory—bubblegum trees and lollypop flowers—also look cheap.
 Nothing in the factory is appealing."
 Jan Dawson of The Monthly Film Bulletin wrote that after a slow start the second half of the film was "an unqualified delight—one of those rare, genuinely imaginative children's entertainments at which no adult need be embarrassed to be seen".

-On review aggregator website Rotten Tomatoes, the film has a 90% approval rating and an average rating of 8/10 based on 63 reviews.
-The site's critical consensus states: "Willy Wonka & the Chocolate Factory is strange yet comforting, full of narrative detours that don't always work but express the film's uniqueness."
+On review aggregator website Rotten Tomatoes, the film has an 84% approval rating and an average rating of 8/10 based on 124 reviews.
+The site's critical consensus states: "Whimsically inventive and imaginative, Willy Wonka & the Chocolate Factory serves up a scrumdiddlyumptious children's fantasy packed with memorable songs, droll satire, and a charmingly unpredictable Gene Wilder."
 Metacritic, which uses a weighted average, assigned the a score of 67 out of 100, based on 10 critics, indicating "generally favorable" reviews.